 This document arises from work originally undertaken through the Open Geospatial Consortium’s Sensor Web Enablement (SWE) activity.
 A set of interfaces and protocols was standardized through which applications and services are able to access sensors of all types, and observations generated by them, over the Web.

-A new generation of geospatial standards is now emerging, based on general Web standards, architecture, and current practice, as described in Reference [32].
-This includes several new standards for describing and publishing sensors and observations, such as the OGC SensorThings API[23] and the W3C/OGC Semantic Sensor Network Ontology.[29]
+A new generation of geospatial standards is now emerging, based on general Web standards, architecture, and current practice, as described in W3C Spatial Data on the Web Best Practices[31].
+This includes several new standards for describing and publishing sensors and observations, such as the OGC SensorThings API[22] and the W3C/OGC Semantic Sensor Network Ontology.[28]
 This second edition ISO 19156:2022 of the Observations, measurements and samples Standard (now named “Observations, Measurements and Samples”, OMS for short) is informed by these recent developments.
 The focus of this revision is aimed at enabling the publication of observation data as part of the Web of data, while also supporting other means of data exchange.

 The content presented here derives from the previous version published by Open Geospatial Consortium as OGC 10-004r3, OGC Abstract Specification Geographic information — Observations and measurements (ISO 19156:2011).
 A technical note describing the changes from the earlier version is available as Annex C.